WCC-and-SWCC-WI-Chess-Clubs/swcc-site/README.md

 # swcc
 Southwest Chess Club website

-* review index.html
+* review index.html (move home.html into this)
+* each file called new_xxxxx.html should be stand-alone rather than loaded into index.html
+* each stand-alone file should load menu.html and footer.html
+*
 * add border to all TD elements (to show structure)
-* how the javascript loads all the other files
+*
 * each file can be independently viewed/edited
 * advantages of using a single css file
 	* change font to Arial